greg-raven/Department-21/_posts/2009-07-16-summer-classes-for-men-at-the-learning-center.md

 Relaxation Exercises, Meditation and Breathing Techniques.

-Meets 4 weeks, Tuesday and Thursday for 2 hours beginning at 7:00 PM.
+Meets 4 weeks, Tuesday and Thursday for 2 hours beginning at 7:00 p.m.

 **Class 13**